samelhousseini/km-openai/README.md

 1. Automatic translation from/to English using Cognitive Services, since OpenAI works best with English

-1. The Cognitive Search ecosystem provides the potential to add a wide variety of custom skills, as well as access the native search capabilities which can complement the embedding search in Redis.
+1. The Cognitive Search ecosystem provides the potential to add a wide variety of custom skills, as well as access the native search capabilities which can complement the embedding search.

 1. Automatic deployment of the Azure Functions from this repo to the Function App